 We encourage students to read beyond the requirements of the exam specifications and to pursue their own interests.
-The Classics Department has its own extensive library in addition to the many classical works to be found in the school library.
-We have a collection of the Omnibus periodical aimed at those studying classical subjects in the Sixth Form.
-We encourage students to read widely.
 Suggested texts include Mary Beard and John Henderson’s Classics – A Very Short Introduction, Tom Holland’s Dynasty and Paul Cartledge’s Ancient Greece: A History in Eleven Cities.

-We regularly hold fascinating talks of a classical theme, and run clubs, societies and competitions.
+We regularly hold fascinating talks of a classical theme, and run clubs, trips, societies and competitions.